-- Study away courses support and enhance Furman's liberal arts curriculum. - Some faculty-led programs allow you to fulfill General Education Requirements (GERs) - Most programs allow you to earn major/minor credit. - Students participating in semester or year-long study away will be awarded four (4) CLP credits. - Check the study away website for current course offerings.
+- Study away courses support and enhance Furman's liberal arts curriculum. - Some programs allow you to fulfill General Education Requirements (GERs) - Most programs allow you to earn major/minor credit. - Furman will excuse students from the CLP requirements for the semester during which they are studying away. - Check the study away website for current course offerings.